Bekenstein bound: Equations

 where S is the entropy, k is the Boltzmann constant, R is the radius of a sphere that can enclose the given system, E is the total mass–energy including any rest masses, ħ is the reduced Planck constant, and c is the speed of light.
-Note that while gravity plays a significant role in its enforcement, the expression for the bound does not contain the gravitational constant G, and so, it ought to apply to quantum field theory in curved spacetime.
+Note that while gravity sometimes plays a significant role in its enforcement (e.g., in a black hole), the expression for the bound does not contain the gravitational constant G, so the bound ought to apply to quantum field theory in curved spacetime.